 What is the difference between an input and output device?

 An input device sends information to a computer system for processing, and an output device reproduces or displays the results of that processing.
-Depending on the interaction, a device can be both; referred to as an input/output or I/O device.
+Input devices only allow for input of data to a computer and output devices only receive the output of data from another device.

 Most devices are only input devices or output devices, as they can only accept data input from a user or output data generated by a computer.
 However, some devices can accept input and display output, and they are referred to as I/O devices (input/output devices).

 For example, as shown in the top half of the image, a keyboard sends electrical signals, which are received as input.
 Those signals are then interpreted by the computer and displayed, or output, on the monitor as text or images.
 In the lower half of the image, the computer sends, or outputs, data to a printer.
 Then, that data is printed onto a piece of paper, which is also considered output.

 An input device can send data to another device, but it cannot receive data from another device.
 Examples of input devices include the following.

 - Keyboard and Mouse - Accepts input from a user and sends that data (input) to the computer.
 They cannot accept or reproduce information (output) from the computer.

 - Microphone - Receives sound generated by an input source, and sends that sound to a computer.

 - Webcam - Receives images generated by whatever it is pointed at (input) and sends those images to a computer.